prabinovich/CAST-Extensions-Management/README.md

 - Use this command to rebuild the file:

-cd into BIN directory of the project where EXE binaries are located (.\bin) Compile using this command line: go build -o downloadExtensions.exe ..\src\downloadExtensions\downloadExtensions.go
+cd into BIN directory of the project where EXE binaries are located (.\bin) Compile using this command line:

+go build -o downloadExtensions.exe ..\src\downloadExtensions\downloadExtensions.go
+-or-
+go build -o upgradeSchemaExtensions_AIP837.exe ..\src\upgradeSchemaExtensions\upgradeSchemaExtensions_AIP837.go

 DownloadExtensions Script
 ==================================